Why You SHOULD Be Your Child’s Friend

 I calmly said, “I agree with him.
 They are not his values, at least not yet.
 They are your values.
 They are parent values.
 And that is okay.
 You have a right to them.
 Let me teach you how to share your values with your son and we will talk about your boundaries—how you are willing to support your son, or not, in his endeavors.”
 The father went on to share his values with his son in the ways I have outlined above and the son listened.
 The son seemed to relax his stance towards his father, physically and emotionally, as his father shared “his truth” rather than purporting to know what his son should believe.
 His father went on to describe what he was and was not willing to allow in his home, without threat or judgment in his tone, and what he would support after his son turned 18.

-I know my work with my wife, my friends, my colleagues and with my children contains mostly the same challenges.
+I know my work with my wife, friends, colleagues, and my children contain mostly the same challenges.
 In my book, The Journey of the Heroic Parent, I offer this observation,

 Good parenting is its own reward.
 Good parenting is good living.
 It means being a better man, woman, person, friend, self, boss or employee.